 The Latin Philology Emphasis focuses on the development of skills in Latin language as well as in literary, linguistic, and cultural studies making use of Latin texts.
 This emphasis is ideal for students interested in pursuing further graduate work in fields which require knowledge of Latin (but not Greek) such as Medieval, Renaissance, and Early Modern Studies, as well as those interested in careers teaching literature and languages at the pre-collegiate level.

 All graduate students in the Classics program at the University of Arizona earn the same degree (Master of Arts in Classics), but each student chooses an emphasis that determines the series of courses and exams they will pursue.
-All students are required to complete 34 hours of course work, a thesis, and a reading knowledge of French, German, or Italian, in addition to demonstrating proficiency in Classical Languages (Both Greek and Latin are required in the Ancient History Classical Archaeology, and Classical Philology emphases; only Latin is required for the Latin Pedagogy and Latin Philology emphases).
+All students are required to complete 34 hours of coursework, a thesis, and a reading knowledge of French, Greek, or Italian, in addition to demonstrating proficiency in Classical Languages.
+Both Greek and Latin are required in the Ancient History Classical Archaeology, and Classical Philology emphases; only Latin is required for the Latin Pedagogy and Latin Philology emphases.